Technorely/tendermint/docs/app-dev/subscribing-to-events-via-websocket.md

 When validator set changes, ValidatorSetUpdates event is published.
 The event carries a list of pubkey/power pairs.
-The list is the same Tendermint receives from ABCI application (see [EndBlock section](../spec/abci/abci.md#endblock) in the ABCI spec).
+The list is the same Tenderely receives from ABCI application (see [EndBlock section](../spec/abci/abci.md#endblock) in the ABCI spec).